mittwald/api-client-js/packages/models/README.md

 `server.listProjects()` or `server.getCustomer()`.
 Use `get`, `list` or `find` prefixes as described above.

-#### Use Proxy Models resp.
+#### Use Reference Models resp.
 Entry-Point Models when possible!

-When a linked model provides a Proxy Model or Entry-point Model, create it in the model constructor, to avoid unnecessary API round trips.
+When a linked model provides a Reference Model or Entry-point Model, create it in the model constructor, to avoid unnecessary API round trips.

 ### Abstraction of model behaviors